 What follows here is a list of the programs or processes which we recommend disabling and instructions for doing so, as well as some other recommended practices.
 This section presupposes a basic understanding of macOS and at least a passing familiarity with the Terminal, which can be found in Applications → Utilities.

-The directions here have been updated in May 2024 to reflect language changes and new features available in macOS Sonoma (14), but they are almost entirely applicable for Macs using macOS Big Sur (11), macOS Monterey (12), and macOS Ventura (13) as well.
+The directions here have been updated in December 2024 to reflect language changes and new features available in macOS Sequoia (15), but they are almost entirely applicable for Macs using macOS Big Sur (11)or newer.
 In Big Sur and Monterey, System Settings is instead called System Preferences.

 First, make sure that your copy of QLab resides in the Applications folder on your Mac.
 Most of the time, Macs are very permissive about where things can be stored, but you can occasionally encounter problems which you would not otherwise encounter when running a program that is not kept inside the Applications folder.